 Diabetes is, for the most part, an invisible condition.
-Unless you spend a bit of time with me, you may never know that I walk the never ending tightrope of blood glucose management.
+Unless you spend a bit of time with me, you may never know that I walk the never-ending tightrope of blood glucose management.

 Even if you do spend a bit of time with me, you have to pay close attention to notice the seemingly little tasks that make up parts of my day.
 Checking my blood sugar, manipulating my pump – those are pretty much the only things that you can see from the outside.
-And like any seasoned veteran, I am good at being discrete when I want to be.
+And like any seasoned veteran, I am good at being discreet when I want to be.